benkonz/gameboy_emulator/README.md

 ![crates.io](https://img.shields.io/crates/v/gameboy_opengl)

 This is a GameBoy emulator written in Rust.
 It can be compiled to native and web assembly, see the build section for more details.
-Sound not supported.

-Emulator supports several hardware types, RTC, gameboy color emulation, sprites, and saving to browser local storage (web) and user config directories (native)
+Emulator supports sound, several hardware types, RTC, gameboy color emulation, sprites, and saving to browser local storage (web) and user config directories (native)

 The web assembly port is currently hosted [here](https://benkonz.github.io/assets/emulator)